dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-24-docker-compose-yaml.md

     az configure --defaults web=$appname
     ```

     Note that the webapp name is added to the configured defaults for the azure cli.
-From here on, subsequent <code>az</code> commands will omit argument for <code>--name</code> (of web app).
+From here on, subsequent `az` commands will omit argument for <code>--name</code> (of web app).

 {% include az-cli/040-browse-webapp.md %}